ibm-cloud-docs/cloud-databases/truck-tracker-tutorial.md

 There are five main files:

-1. server.js: This runs the web server and communicates with Redis.
+1. `server.js`: This runs the web server and communicates with Redis.
 It is getting regular calls from the front end to the /data route.
 It connects to Redis, downloads an object with the ID and position of every truck and returns that to the front end.
-1. index.html: This is the one and only page of the front end application.
-When it loads, it shows a map of the US from the awesome Open Street Map service.
-Then it is on a five-second loop where it makes an HTTP request to the backend (server.js), retrieves all the trucks and their positions and loops through them to plot their latest position on the map.
+1. `index.html`: This is the one and only page of the front end application.
+When it loads, it shows a map of the US from the awesome [Open Street Map](https://www.openstreetmap.org/copyright) service.
+Then it is on a five-second loop where it makes an HTTP request to the backend (`server.js`), retrieves all the trucks and their positions and loops through them to plot their latest position on the map.
 Each truck has a map marker whose lat/long gets updated with every cycle.
-1. producer.js: This takes in a location file and a truck IS from the script invocation and then loops through all the data points in the location file.
+1. `producer.js`: This takes in a location file and a truck_id from the script invocation and then loops through all the data points in the location file.
 Each data point is turned into a message with the truck ID and lat/long and posted once a second to Event Streams.
 For added fun, it picks a random starting point along the route and turns around and comes back when it reaches the end of the location file.
-1. cloudantConsumer.js: This script creates a trucktracker database in Cloudant if it does not already exist and then polls Event Streams at regular intervals for more data.
+1. `cloudantConsumer.js`: This script creates a trucktracker database in Cloudant if it does not already exist and then polls Event Streams at regular intervals for more data.
 When data comes in, it gets written in bulk to Cloudant.
-1. redisConsumer.js: This script polls Event Streams at regular intervals for data.
+1. `redisConsumer.js`: This script polls Event Streams at regular intervals for data.
 When data comes in, it gets written into a Redis "hash" where the hash key is the truck ID and the value is the truck data (lat/long).
 This hash arrangement allows all the truck data to be pulled down by the server.js script in one go.
 The great thing is that if for some reason one of your consumers crashes, it will pick up where it left off without losing any data, because Event Streams knows the last data point it served to each consumer.
 Decoupling data-producing systems from data-consuming systems in this way is a good design practice that increases resilience and fault tolerance.

-### The Docker Bit
-{: #truck-tracker-docker-bit}

-The producer, consumers and web application are all in different folders.
-Each folder has its own simple Dockerfile file that is used by the build.sh script to create a container image, which is then uploaded to the IBM Container Registry.

-The script then instructs Code Engine to pull these images in turn and run the workloads for you.

 ### Summary
 {: #truck-tracker-summary}